nolanhergert/HeadlightBlocker/README.md

 # HeadlightBlocker
 Are you like tons of people annoyed with bright lights in the evening hurting your eyes?
+Nice video: https://www.youtube.com/watch?v=w0nBlZwUT3s

 There's an *actual* solution for this, here are some demo videos from a previous startup:

 https://www.insidescience.org/video/lcd-sunglasses-block-glare-moving-pixels